 Our calendar export links will work in any calendar system that supports iCal, such as Google Calendar, Outlook, Yahoo, Apple Calendar and many smartphone calendars.
 If you go into your calendar system's settings area, there will be options to "follow" or "subscribe" to an online calendar.
 Put in the export link from OwnerRez and you'll see your bookings appear as new events in your calendar.

 Please note that third-party calendar systems can take more than a day to update.
 Google Calendar is particularly slow to update and can take several days.
 Because of this, changes in OwnerRez may not be reflected in Google Calendar until their system updates.
 To make it update faster, you have to remove and re-add the calendar import on their side.

 No. Once you move to an API integration for a particular channel, the calendar import/exports for that channel can be disabled.
 In fact, when you connect an API integration, OwnerRez will find and disable the calendar import for that same channel.

 If the calendar import remains behind, you can disable it manually.
 Our API integrations fully take care of keeping the channel calendar up to date and those updates occur in near real-time.

 You should also remove the calendar import on the channel side (ie. exporting from OwnerRez to the channel) so that the channel is not checking our export links after the API integration is in place.
 Most API integrated channels do this automatically as well, but it doesn't hurt to double check.

-Not all sources of iCal calendar feeds send a message stating that a booking is cancelled.
+Not all sources of iCal calendar feeds send a message stating that a booking is canceled.
 Some of them just remove the booking from the feed.

 But, other sources remove old events from the calendar feed.
-So we can't just assume a booking is cancelled simply because it is no longer in the iCal feed.
+So we can't just assume a booking is canceled simply because it is no longer in the iCal feed.